 Smell a glass of merlot, and you’ll experience scents of cherries, raspberries, licorice, plums and espresso.
 Its fruit-forward palate is one of merlot’s most defining characteristics.
-However, those grown in cooler climates like Italian Merlot carry slightly more structure, adding earthier upticks like tobacco, mocha and cassis to smells and sips.
+However, those grown in cooler climates like classic French Merlot carry slightly more structure, adding earthier upticks like tobacco, mocha and cassis to smells and sips.

 5. Acidity: Medium